DIY Spray Painted Doormat

 Moving down the mat, I carefully picked up and replaced the boards on either side of each stripe.
 The tape ends up protecting the mat from any wet paint still on the boards!

 Step 3.
-Remove Tape and Reapply on Unpainted Stripes
+Remove Tape from Doormat and Reapply on Unpainted Stripes

 Once I’d painted the first round of stripes, I removed the tape and re-taped the pattern again leaving the unpainted stripes exposed this go around.